Aurora Ruffino

 Aurora Ruffino (born 22 May 1989) is an Italian actress.

-Biography
+Early life and education

 Aurora Ruffino was born in Turin, the fourth of six children, but was raised in Druento, where she attended elementary and middle school.
 At age 5 she was orphaned when her mother died in childbirth and her father abandoned the children.
 She was then raised by her grandparents and aunt.
 At age 14, she enrolled in a theater course organized by the school.
 At 19, after graduation, she enrolled in the "Gipsy Musical Academy," a dance and drama school, in Turin.